 Researchers are still investigating the causes of anxiety, but in most cases, anxiety disorder develops because of these factors:

-Substance abuse occurs more frequently in people with anxiety disorders than other members of the population.
-For instance, anxiety disorders can extend the length of alcohol abuse and trigger relapse after drug rehab.
+Substance misuse occurs more frequently in people with anxiety disorders than other members of the population.
+For instance, anxiety disorders can extend the length of alcohol use disorder and trigger relapse after drug rehab.
 People with anxiety may also have stronger withdrawal symptoms when they no longer use drugs or alcohol.

 When substance use disorder exists along with anxiety disorder or any other type of mental illness, it’s called a co-occurring disorder.
 At Gateway, we specialize in treating co-occurring disorders because we know substance use disorder seldom occurs in isolation.

-Here are some tips for talking to someone about anxiety disorder and substance abuse, so you can help them get effective treatment:
+Here are some tips for talking to someone about anxiety disorder and substance use disorder, so you can help them get effective treatment:

 While anxiety is a common mental health issue for many people, it is successfully treated with a combination of therapy and medication.
 Cognitive Behavioral Therapy, for example, is one of the treatments used at our anxiety treatment center.
 With this therapy, you learn other ways to think, react and behave in anxiety-causing situations.
 You also learn social skills that can help you improve your social interactions and decrease your anxiety.
 Our therapists deliver this type of therapy in both individual and group sessions, where you also learn from others in a similar situation.